156「正勝吾勝御親心に合気してすくい活かすはおのが身魂ぞ。」- 植芝盛平

 正勝吾勝.
 Echoes the divine epithet 正勝吾勝勝速日天之忍穂耳命 from the Kojiki / Nihon shoki myth cycles.
 Semantically: (a) 正勝 – “true / rightful / uncompromised victory”, plus (b)

 吾勝 – “victory over myself / over the ego”.
 Pragmatically, this works like an invocatory rubric or solemn opening phrase in the kami‑no‑ku, very much like early waka that begin with deity epithets or makurakotoba (set epithets).
-There’s a kakekotoba‑like layering here: katsu (“to win”) is heard both as an element of the sacred name and as a verb denoting ethical overcoming—Ueshiba’s keyword for inner transformation in Aikidō.
+There’s a kakekotoba‑like layering here: katsu (“to win”) is heard both as an element of the sacred name and as a verb denoting ethical overcoming—Ueshiba’s keyword for inner transformation in aikidō.

-御親心に. 御親心 (mioya‑gokoro) is “the Heart‑Mind of the Divine Parent”, a term with strong Shintō and neo‑Shintō resonances, paralleling Oomoto usage where Mioya no Kami is the loving cosmic parent. に marks alignment/attunement rather than mere location: “into/according to the Parent‑heart”.
+御親心に. 御親心 (mioya‑gokoro) is “the Heart‑Mind of the Divine Parent”, a term with strong Shintō and neo-Shintō resonances, paralleling Ōmoto usage where Mioya no Kami is the loving cosmic parent. に marks alignment / attunement rather than mere location: “into / according to the Parent-heart-mind” (i.e., Parent-Affective-Cognitive).
 Semantically, this constrains “victory”: it must reflect the compassionate, parental intention of the kami.

-Meter & ji‑amari. lassical waka are canonically 5‑7‑5‑7‑7 on / mora, but scholarship on court poetry notes consistent use of controlled extra mora (ji‑amari) for formulae, names, and emphasis, especially in line 1 or 5 (cf. Brower & Miner, 1961).
+Meter & ji‑amari.
+Classical waka are canonically 5‑7‑5‑7‑7 on / mora, but scholarship on court poetry notes consistent use of controlled extra mora (ji‑amari) for formulae, names, and emphasis, especially in line 1 or 5 (cf. Brower & Miner, 1961).
 Our 7‑7‑5‑7‑7 scan therefore sits comfortably within historical usage, particularly since masakatsu agatsu is a fixed liturgical phrase.
 Tanaka’s work on ji‑amari templates also shows rhythmic flexibility around four‑mora units in early modern verse.

 Bungo morphology and particles.
 Forms like 救ひ (連用形 in ‑ひ), genitive が with pronouns, and emphatic ぞ are textbook classical Japanese features (cf. Shirane, 2005; cf. Vovin, 2003).
 The syntax 「Xは Yぞ」 with an omitted copula is extremely common in waka and prose: “[What] X [truly is] is Y!”
 Our reading sukui ikasu wa / onoga mitama zo exactly matches such patterns.